• Skip to primary navigation

 • After five minutes of natural release, wear oven mitts and use a long wooden spoon to press down the spout to do an instant release of the remaining steam.

-• Remove the eggs with a slotted spoon and place them in a bowl of ice water to cool.
+• Remove the eggs with a slotted spoon and place them in a bowl of ice water to cool for five minutes before peeling them.

 Pesto Deviled Eggs Filling

-• While your eggs are cooking, start making your filling.
-In a small mixing bowl, add your pesto, mayonnaise, vinegar and the zest of one lemon.
+• While the eggs are cooking, start making the filling.
+In a small mixing bowl, add the pesto, mayonnaise, vinegar and the zest of one lemon.
 Stir to combine.

 • When the hard-boiled eggs are cool, peel them under cold running water and discard the shells.
 Pat the eggs dry.